 Pricing and reimbursement are two major pharmaceutical policy areas.
 In the European Union (EU), Member States are free to decide on how to design and optimize their pharmaceutical pricing and reimbursement systems provided that they comply with the provisions of the EU Transparency Directive (e.g. time-lines, transparent decision processes, publication).
 Policy-makers have a range of policy options for pricing and reimbursement: statutory pricing vs. free pricing, distribution margins, taxes like value added tax on medicines, procedures like external price referencing or internal price referencing, health economics and HTA as decision-supporting tools, different reimbursement eligibility schemes, reimbursement lists (positive list / negative list), reference price systems.
-European countries are constantly working on refining their pharmaceutical pricing and reimbursement systems; as a result, there are 27 different pharmaceutical pricing and reimbursement systems in the European Union.
+In the light of the market entry of new, expensive medicines, managed entry agreements are increasingly used, and horizon scanning will play a more important role.